Kelvin

 Unit of:

-Kelvin is a unit of measurement for temperature that is widely used worldwide, particularly in scientific and technical fields.
-This unit is part of the International System of Units (SI) and is considered the fundamental unit for measuring temperature., engineers, and professionals in various industries.
+Kelvin is used worldwide, particularly in science.
+It is part of the International System of Units (SI) and is the fundamental unit for measuring temperature.

 Definition:

-The Kelvin scale is based on the Celsius scale, with the same size of degree.
-However, the zero point on the Kelvin scale is set at absolute zero, which is equivalent to -273.15 degrees Celsius.
-This makes the Kelvin scale particularly useful in scientific and engineering applications where precise temperature measurements are required.
-The Kelvin is often used in fields such as physics, chemistry, and meteorology, where accurate temperature calculations and conversions are essential.
+Kelvin is based on the Celsius scale, with the same interval for each degree.
+However, the start of the Kelvin scale is at absolute zero which is -273.15 degrees C. Kelvin is useful in physics, chemistry, and cosmology.

 Origin:

-Lord Kelvin's work on the concept of absolute zero led to the development of the Kelvin scale.
-The Kelvin scale is based on the idea that temperature is directly proportional to the average kinetic energy of the particles in a substance.
-Absolute zero, which is the point at which all molecular motion ceases, is defined as 0 Kelvin (0 K).
-The Kelvin scale is an absolute scale, meaning that it does not use any arbitrary reference points like the Celsius or Fahrenheit scales.
+Lord Kelvin's work on absolute zero led to the development of this scale.
+It is based on the idea that temperature is directly proportional to the average kinetic energy of the particles in a substance.
+Absolute zero is the point where the substance has no kinetic energy and all molecular motion ceases.

 Common references: